JuliaGraphs/MultilayerGraphs.jl/paper/paper.md

 Multilayer graphs have been adopted to model the structure and dynamics of a wide spectrum of high-dimensional and heterogeneous complex systems, including physical, chemical, biological, neuronal, socio-technical, ecological and economic networks [@Baggio2016; @LazegaSnijders2016; @Dickison2016; @Timteo2018; @Buldu2018; @Lim2019].

-At the best of our knowledge there are currently no software packages dedicated to the creation, manipulation and analysis of multilayer graphs implemented in the [Julia language](https://julialang.org) apart from MultilayerGraphs.jl itself [@Moroni_Monticone_MultilayerGraphs_2022].
+We have chosen the [Julia language](https://julialang.org) for this software package because it is a modern, open-source, high-level, high-performance dynamic language for technical computing [@Bezanson2017].
+At the best of our knowledge there are currently no software packages dedicated to the creation, manipulation and analysis of multilayer graphs implemented in the Julia language apart from MultilayerGraphs.jl itself [@Moroni_Monticone_MultilayerGraphs_2022].

 # Main Features